 Since the format changed to four different venues, the first race had always been held at Fox Run Regional Park.
 Because the Fox Run race had to be canceled due to trail conditions in both 2007 & 2009, the organizers decided to move it to the newly renovated Cheyenne Mountain State Park in 2010.

 The second race was held at Fort Carson for several years, using trails around the golf course.
-When access to military installations was tightened, the venue for the second race was changed to El Pomar Youth Sports Park, it's current location.
+When access to military installations was tightened following 9/11, the venue for the second race was changed to El Pomar Youth Sports Park.
+In 2013, there were massive floods that wiped out big sections of the trail north of the Sports Park, so Mike and John worked with the Norris Penrose Events Center to relocate the race there in 2014.
+They were able to map out fun courses for both the 4 and 8 mile distances.
+The runners liked it so much, they decided to keep it there.

 The Winter Series did take one year off during the transition from staging all races at Black Forest to the current 4-venue staging setup.